 China expected robust economic growth in 2022.
-It hasn’t started out that way.
+It’s not looking good.

 For Xi, China’s most powerful leader in decades, the upcoming party congress is a critical juncture to put in place senior officials and lock in a policy agenda to bring about his vision of “national rejuvenation.”

-Last year, as part of his reforms, the Chinese Communist Party signaled a sharp turn toward “common prosperity” with crackdowns across society to focus on redistributing wealth, curbing unfair competition, and reining in excess debt in bubble-prone sectors like real estate development.
+Last year, as part of his reforms, the Chinese Communist Party signaled a sharp turn toward “common prosperity” with crackdowns across society to focus on redistributing wealth, curbing unfair competition and reining in excess debt in bubble-prone sectors like real estate development.

 But that ideologically laden slogan was less frequently mentioned toward the end of the year, as economic planners stressed stability over reforms.
 The phrase was absent from the agenda-setting government work report delivered by Premier Li Keqiang earlier this month, suggesting that — for this year, at least — keeping the economy humming is top priority.

 In the embattled real estate sector, Chinese regulators promised to stabilize prices and announced a delay to a property tax trial that was expected to further shake things up.
-Xi also urged caution about the proposed shift renewable energies over coal, saying “we cannot throw away the tools that can feed us before getting new tools.”
+Xi also urged caution about the proposed shift to renewable energies over coal, saying, “We cannot throw away the tools that can feed us before getting new tools.”

-Martin Chorzempa, senior fellow at the Peterson Institute for International Economics, said recent signals out of Beijing suggest officials still have a degree of flexibility in promoting the new agenda which some investors had feared was being implemented in an overly rigid fashion.
+Martin Chorzempa, senior fellow at the Peterson Institute for International Economics, said recent signals out of Beijing suggest officials still have a degree of flexibility in promoting the new agenda, which some investors had feared was being implemented in an overly rigid fashion.

 “We’re seeing a recognition that the approach needs to adapt to the circumstances,” he said.
 There had previously been a “pile-on effect” where every regulator wanted to demonstrate effectiveness but ended up creating an impossible — and at times seemingly arbitrary — compliance burden.
 “Without predictability, there’s no investment.”